 I loved compiling a list of the best things to do in Seattle in September.
-There’s more to do than most people realize, and fewer tourists to deal with too.
-Plus the days are still long, with sunset around 7:30 PM, and the weather is pleasantly in the mid-60s.
+There’s more to do than most people realize, and fewer tourists to deal with too as kids are back in school.
+Plus the days are still long, with sunsets around 7:30 PM, and the weather is pleasantly in the mid-60s.

 With fall around the corner, restaurants and bars are making use of their patios and hosting the last of their outdoor events, and fall activities like apple picking and fall hikes are finally beginning.